 Florida has long been a destination for retired Americans and their families.
 According to the Florida Health Care Association, the population of Americans over the age of 65 is expected to double in the next decade to over 71 million.
-With this exponential increase in elderly population, the need for long term and residential assisted living facilities will be increased as well.
+With this exponential increase in the elderly population, the need for the long term and residential assisted living facilities will be increased as well.

-Assisted living facilities often are under staffed and their employees are routinely underpaid.
+Assisted living facilities often are understaffed and their employees are routinely underpaid.
 If you are considering an assisted living facility or community-based care, you will want to research them as thoroughly as possible.
 Request to tour the facilities, check to see if the residents are well cared for and if the employees are engaging them.
-If you are hiring an in-home caregiver, run a background check and investigate whether they have a history of abuse or neglect.
+If you are hiring an in-home caregiver, run a background check, and investigate whether they have a history of abuse or neglect.
 Only about 5% of registered caregivers have any criminal record, but you may contact the Department of Children and Families and conduct a background screening for any potential bad conduct.

 If your loved one is currently in an assisted living facility or receiving in-home or community services, you want to look for any potential warning signs of neglect or abuse such as:

-- Bruises, welts, scars or open sores, especially if the person cannot or will not explain how they happened.
+- Bruises, welts, scars, or open sores, especially if the person cannot or will not explain how they happened.

 - Broken bones, dislocated joints or severe sprains

 - Reported drug overdose or improperly administered medication